Special Message for Our Youth

-Don’t let anyone look down on you because you are young, but set an example for the believers in speech, in life, in love, in faith and in purity.
-Until I come, devote yourself to the public reading of Scripture, to preaching and to teaching.
+Don’t let anyone look down on you because you of your youth, but set an example for the believers in speech, in life, in love, in faith and in purity.
+Devote yourself to the public reading of Scripture, to preaching and to teaching.
 Do not neglect your gift, which was given you through a prophetic message when the body of elders laid their hands on you.
-Be diligent in these matters; give yourself wholly to them, so that everyone may see your progress.
+Be diligent in these matters; give yourself completely to them, so that everyone can see your progress.
 Watch your life and doctrine closely.
-Persevere in them, because if you do, you will save both yourself and your hearers.
-(1 Timothy 4:12-16 NIV).
+Persevere in them, because if you do, you will save both yourself and those who hear you.
+(1 Timothy 4:12-16).

 Not long after terrorists rocked America and the world with the evil of the World Trade Tower and Pentagon attacks, the first reading from the daily Mass on Thursday, September 20th, was a special message for youth.
 1st Timothy 4:12-16 starts with the very important words, “Let no one look down on you because of your youth, but be a continuing example of love, faith and purity to believers.”

 In his response to the horrific events of terrorism, Pope John Paul II mentioned the special importance of our youth: